aymanzerda-sudotime/aymanzerda-sudotime.github.io/_teaching/wannacry.md

 # Malware composition :

-This version of wannacry contains the following elemnts :
+This version of wannacry contains the following elements :

 * Ransomware.wannacry.exe which is the initial executable.
 * Unpacked executables after the initial execution